SCRT-HQ/VaporShell/docs/glossary/New-VSS3BucketPolicy.md

----
-layout: glossary
-title: New-VSS3BucketPolicy
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSS3BucketPolicy

 ## SYNOPSIS
-Adds an AWS::S3::BucketPolicy resource to the template
+Adds an AWS::S3::BucketPolicy resource to the template.
+Applies an Amazon S3 bucket policy to an Amazon S3 bucket.

 ## SYNTAX